Database authorization in Yugabyte Cloud clusters

 The following table describes the default YSQL roles and users in Yugabyte Cloud clusters.

-Role | Description |
+| Role | Description |

-admin | The default user for your cluster.
+| admin | The default user for your cluster.
 If you added your own credentials during cluster creation, the user name will be the one you entered.
 Although not a Superuser, this role is a member of yb_superuser, and you can use it to perform database operations, create other yb_superuser users, create extensions, and manage your cluster. |

-postgres | Superuser role created during database creation.
+| postgres | Superuser role created during database creation.
 Not available to cloud users. |

-yb_extension | Role that allows non-Superuser users to create PostgreSQL extensions. |
+| yb_extension | Role that allows non-Superuser users to create PostgreSQL extensions. |

-yb_superuser | Yugabyte Cloud only role.
+| yb_superuser | Yugabyte Cloud only role.
 This role is assigned to the default cluster user (that is, admin) to perform all the required operations on the database, including creating other yb_superuser users.
 For security reasons, yb_superuser does not have YugabyteDB Superuser privileges. |

-yugabyte | Superuser role used during database creation, by Yugabyte support to perform maintenance operations, and for backups (ysql_dumps).
+| yugabyte | Superuser role used during database creation, by Yugabyte support to perform maintenance operations, and for backups (ysql_dumps).
 Not available to cloud users. |

 Admin and yb_superuser

 When creating a YugabyteDB cluster in Yugabyte Cloud, you set up the credentials for your admin user.
-For security reasons, this user does not have YugabyteDB Superuser privileges; it is instead a member of yb_superuser
+For security reasons, this user does not have YugabyteDB Superuser privileges; it is instead a member of yb_superuser, a role specific to Yugabyte Cloud clusters. yb_superuser is the highest privileged user you have access to in Yugabyte Cloud.
+You can create other users with the yb_superuser role.

-You can't delete, change the passwords, or login using the postgres
+You can't delete, change the passwords, or login using the postgres or yugabyte Superuser roles.

 yb_extension

-role allows non-Superuser roles to create extensions.
-A user granted this role can create all the extensions that are bundled in YugabyteDB. yb_superuser
+The yb_extension role allows non-Superuser roles to create extensions.
+A user granted this role can create all the extensions that are bundled in YugabyteDB. yb_superuser and, by extension, the default admin user, is a member of yb_extension.

 YCQL default roles and users

-) added when you created the cluster has Superuser privileges in YCQL.
+In YCQL, there is a single Superuser called cassandra used during database creation.
+The default user (by default, admin) added when you created the cluster has Superuser privileges in YCQL.
 As a Superuser, you can delete the cassandra user if you choose to.